 Mice and rats are the two most common rodents in the area, and they can cause a long list of concerns once they invade a home.
-While they are both destructive and dangerous pests that have many similarities, it’s very rare to have an infestation of both at the same time.
+While they are both destructive and dangerous pests that have many similarities, it’s scarce to have an infestation of both at the same time.

 If you aren’t sure how to tell mice and rats apart, this brief guide can help you identify rodent pests.

-- Mice: The common house mouse is the species of mouse that is most likely to come inside of a building.
+- Mice: The common house mouse is the species of mouse most likely to come inside a building.
 They are 2-4 inches long with brownish-grey bodies and cream-colored underbellies.
 You can tell them apart from rats because they have longer tails and bigger ears in proportion to their bodies.

 The Destruction Rodents Cause

-Rodents will often damage individual items, but they can also damage internal structures in your home such as electrical wires and plumbing.
-This destruction can lead to safety concerns, and often costs thousands of dollars to repair.
+Rodents will often damage individual items, but they can also damage internal structures in your home, such as electrical wires and plumbing.
+This destruction can lead to safety concerns and often costs thousands of dollars to repair.